Chellah: The Roman remains

-Marinid necropolis
+The Marinid necropolis

 The area enclosed by the Marinid walls is roughly pentagonal in shape and is smaller than the former Roman city.
 Most of the Marinid structures inside are contained within a religious complex in the southeastern part of the enclosure, called the khalwa (خلوة).
 Outside this complex there is also a hammam in the far eastern corner of the enclosure and a residential complex located just inside the main gate.
 The khalwa consists principally of a mosque, a madrasa, a cemetery with multiple mausoleums, and several courtyards.
 Its layout is irregular and complicated due to the addition of various elements over different periods.
 On its southwest side is a pool whose water comes from the spring of 'Ayn al-Janna (عين ألجنّا).
 The pool was originally the latrines and ablutions facility of the 13th-century mosque, but at some point it became submerged due to water seeping in from underground and it is now inhabited by eels.